What's on this page

 Types of ISA accounts

 - lifetime ISAs.

-At Nationwide we offer cash ISAs and stocks and shares ISAs.
+At Nationwide we only offer cash ISAs.

 Cash ISAs are tax-free savings accounts.
 You pay no tax on the interest you earn.
 You can open some ISAs with as little as £1.
 Cash ISAs can also make use of ISA flexibility.